ohhsodead/FileMasta/README.md

 <div align="center">
 </div>

-## What is OpenPlex?
+## What is OpenTheatre?
-OpenPlex allows you to search for movies, series, anime, subtitles and torrents available hosted all over the Internet in public open directories.
+OpenTheatre allows you to search for movies, series, anime, subtitles and torrents available hosted all over the Internet in public open directories.
 We've gathered all the appropriate files out there so you don't have to.
 Created by a few friends who wanted to come up with something different.

 If you've got any comments, queries or suggestions then simply open an issue - we want to know what you've got to say!